KonstiDoll/archiplotterXL/ArchiSlicer/README.md

 ## Description

-This project is a TypeScript application bundled with Webpack.
-It uses `ts-loader` to handle TypeScript files and serves the bundled application on a development server.
+This project is a Vue 3 application built with TypeScript and Vite.

 ## Installation